 Extension Professor/Specialist, Sustainable Horticulture Production

-Becky has worked at UNH since 2004 under a split appointment as an associate professor of plant biology (20 percent) and a Cooperative Extension sustainable horticulture specialist (80 percent extension/applied research).
+Becky joined UNH in 2004.
+She has a split appointment as Cooperative Extension sustainable horticulture specialist (80 percent extension/applied research)and Professor of Sustainable Agriculture and Food Systems in the Department of Biological Sciences (20 percent).
 Before coming to UNH, she worked as a plant geneticist and lettuce breeder with the USDA Agricultural Research Service in Salinas, California.
-She grew up with plants and agriculture on a diversified New England farm in Vermont.
+She grew up with plants and agriculture on a highly diversified farm in Vermont.

 - APPLIED RESEARCH Like the typical highly diversified New England farms I work with, my research interests incorporate a wide variety of crops and research topics.
 Sustainable production of fruit and vegetable crops in N.H. requires growers to minimize production costs and ecological impacts, while producing economically viable yields of high-quality crops.
 I choose applied research projects to help New Hampshire growers select crops and growing practices that will reduce inputs and increase farm profitability.

 - Season Extension.
 Prolonging the relatively short New Hampshire growing season can help farmers harvest crops over a longer period and allow them to plant crops that take a longer time to mature than we normally have.
 Season-extending techniques growers currently use in New England include unheated tunnels (similar to greenhouses) and ground-warming mulches and row covers made of different materials.
 We need to research the best ways to use these season extension technologies, and to determine in which situations and for which crops they will prove most cost effective.